jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/6_State_Of_Art.typ

 In the scenario of fuselage-integrated hydrogen tanks
 @Onorato2022 @Huete2021  @Baroutaji2019   @Verstraete2013 @onorato2021fuel   @verstraete2009potential
 , the tanks contribute to load-bearing.
 However, due to the conventional tube-and-wing configuration, the loads experienced within the fuselage are significantly lower than in a #gl_("swith") design.

+In addition to aerodynamic loads, conventional aircraft wings bear substantial localized forces from mounted components such as engines and landing gear. #gl_("swith", pl:true)  present a unique advantage in this context.
+By integrating high-pressure hydrogen tanks within the wing structure, #gl_("swith", pl:true) facilitate a more distributed load-bearing system.
+This integration enables the hydrogen tanks to partly alleviate the wing structure from the concentrated loads imposed by these attached components.

+/* -------------------------------------------------------------------------- */
-The primary advantage of hydrogen-powered aircraft is the mitigation of negative environmental impacts associated with kerosene-driven aircraft.
+That being said, the primary advantage of hydrogen-powered aircraft is the mitigation of negative environmental impacts associated with kerosene-driven aircraft.
 This advantage is consistent across all integration methods: non-structure integrated, fuselage-structure integrated, and #gl_("swith").

 Both structure-integrated variations constitute niche fields within aerospace engineering, as evidenced by a review of the literature.
 However, when comparing the two approaches, it is observed that there is substantially more publicly available research on fuselage-integrated high-pressure tanks than on #gl_("swith", pl:true).
 At the time of this thesis's composition, only one publicly available scientific paper addressing wing-integrated high-pressure gaseous hydrogen tanks was identified @Friedmann2023.
 This paper cites multiple patents related to #gl_("swith", pl:true), including @Scheffel2015 from APUS @APUS_0.
 Beyond these patents, the paper does not reference any additional scientific work concretely addressing #gl_("swith", pl:true).